Channomuraena vittata: Food

 Being a relatively newly discovered species, its feeding habits are still unknown.

 Spawning

 Moray eels are known to have very long migrations for spawning in open waters, where the eggs are then fertilized by the male outside of the female's body, yet the spawning rituals specific for the broadbanded moray are still unknown, as they are hard to capture.

 Importance

 This species is captured occasionally and consumed in local fisheries.
 It is also known to be sought for aquarium fish trade.

 Conservation/risk

 There are currently no major threats to this species apart from the occasional impact from local fisheries and the aquarium trade.

 There are no species-specific conservation measures.

-Legislation

 According to the IUCN Red List Status, it is classified as Least Concern.